annekat/BuildNight/README.md

 Simple activities
 1. Fork a simple Go app (search github for this)

+3. Create a .yaml file

+1. Fork the GoServer from kindafearless
 2. Add a test file to the go App in Git (*note, it doesn't have to be a real test.
 You can copy and paste any test, you want it to fail)
-3. Create a .yaml file

-More advanced
-1. Fork the GoServer from kindafearless
+3. Update the yaml file with script: ./hello_test (or the name of your test file)
-2. Integrate the forked repo with Travis CI
+4. Add the forked repo with Travis CI
-3. Sign in to Travis CI with your github account
+5.

 For deploying to Heroku
 - Follow the instructions https://devcenter.heroku.com/articles/deploying-go